 Group event with students and local musicians at the Colegio Misional Goretti (Goretti Mission School).

-Our musicians continue day and night to their mission: Music 1201AM-12-midnight, adding 24-more hours and at the strike of midnight making total of 63-hours and the GUINNESS WORLD RECORD!
+Our musicians continue day and night to their mission: at the strike of midnight making total of 63-hours and the GUINNESS WORLD RECORD!

-DAY 06: Ships depart for the port city of Yurimaguas.
+DAY 06 and 07: Ships depart for the port city of Yurimaguas.

 Musicians get their much needed rest while we sail up the Huallaga River.

 Arrival Yurimaguas. lat/lon -5.9018 -76.1223